The academy starts at 8.55am every day and we expect children to be in line by 5 to 9. The school day ends at 3.15pm.

 Following government advice, the school has a strict absence in term time policy: unless the circumstances are extreme, pupils will not be granted permission to go on holiday.

-Holidays taken in term time that have not been sanctioned by the Principal will be registered as an unauthorised absence on your child’s attendance record.
+Holidays taken in term time that have not been sanctioned by the Headteacher will be registered as an unauthorised absence on your child’s attendance record.
 If the length of absence is extensive, we cannot guarantee your child’s place.

 Long term absences affect children in a number of ways: if children do not attend school regularly they often find it difficult to catch up.
 In addition, poor attendance affects a child’s ability to form and keep friendships; a vital part of growing up.